markup-mitchell/static-job-listings-master/README.md

-# Frontend Mentor - Profile card component solution
+# Frontend Mentor - Job listings with filtering

-This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
+This is a solution to the [Job listings with filtering challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents